Kitaoka's Conjecture and sums of squares: Introduction

 \begin{theorem} Let $K$ be a totally real number field that admits a universal ternary classical quadratic form and such that \begin{enumerate}[(A)] \item $\sqrt2\notin K$ or \item $\abs{\UKPlus/\UKctv}\geq2$. \end{enumerate} Then every element of $2\OKPlus$ can be written as the sum of four squares of elements of $\OK$.

 Moreover, the field $K$ cannot be quartic, i.e., $[K:\Q]\neq 4$. \end{theorem}

-The proofs of \Cref{Th:unramified,Th:MainKitSqs} are summarized in \Cref{Sec:Proof}.
-In \Cref{Sec:Cases}, we look at condition \ref{Th:MainKitSqs-units} of \Cref{Th:MainKitSqs}.
-In fact, we show that this case cannot happen when $\sqrt 2\in K$, i.e., in a field admitting a universal ternary, we have ``$\abs{\UKPlus/\UKctv}\geq2 \,\Rightarrow\, \sqrt2\notin K$'' (establishing this is perhaps the hardest proof in the paper; see Subsection~\ref{Subsec:Signitures}).
-Thus it suffices to consider case \ref{Th:MainKitSqs-sqrt2}, which we do in \Cref{Sec:KitaokaSquares}.
-Here, we also show \Cref{prop:lambda} about a special quadratic form of rank four, namely: if $\lambda$ is an arbitrary nonsquare indecomposable (in a field $K$ admitting a universal ternary), then $\qf{1,1,\lambda,\lambda}$ represents all elements of $\lambda\OKPlus$.
+The proofs of Theorems \ref{Th:unramified} and \ref{Th:MainKitSqs} are summarized in Section \ref{Sec:Proof}.
+In Section \ref{Sec:Cases}, we look at condition \ref{Th:MainKitSqs-units} of Theorem \ref{Th:MainKitSqs}.
+In fact, we show that this case cannot happen when $\sqrt 2\in K$, i.e., in a field admitting a universal ternary form, we have ``$\abs{\UKPlus/\UKctv}\geq2 \,\Rightarrow\, \sqrt2\notin K$'' (establishing this is perhaps the hardest proof in the paper).
+Thus it suffices to consider case \ref{Th:MainKitSqs-sqrt2}, which we do in Section \ref{Sec:KitaokaSquares}.
+Here, we also show Proposition \ref{prop:lambda} about a special quadratic form of rank four, namely: if $\lambda$ is an arbitrary nonsquare indecomposable (in a field $K$ admitting a universal ternary form), then $\qf{1,1,\lambda,\lambda}$ represents all elements of $\lambda\OKPlus$.

-The conclusion of \Cref{Th:MainKitSqs} that $[K:\Q]\neq 4$ is proven in \Cref{Sec:Deg4}.
+The conclusion of Theorem \ref{Th:MainKitSqs} that $[K:\Q]\neq 4$ is proven in Section \ref{Sec:Deg4}.
 It follows from the results of Kala--Yatsyna \cite[Thm.~1.1]{KY-EvenBetter} who found all the fields of degree $\leq 5$ where every element of $2\OKPlus$ is the sum of squares.
 There are only two such fields in degree 4 and we can easily verify that they do not admit a universal ternary form.
-Let us emphasize that the conclusion of \Cref{Th:MainKitSqs} that $2\OKPlus \subset \sum \square$ is very strong: Kala--Yatsyna did not find any such fields of degree 5, and it is well possible that there are actually no such fields in degrees $>4$.
+Let us emphasize that the conclusion of Theorem \ref{Th:MainKitSqs} that $2\OKPlus \subset \sum \square$ is very strong: Kala--Yatsyna did not find any such fields of degree 5, and it is well possible that there are actually no such fields in degrees $>4$.

-As is common in the literature, we carry most of our arguments in the geometric language of \emph{quadratic lattices}, see \Cref{Sec:2} for definitions and \Cref{Th:MainConditions} for the corresponding main result.
+As is common in the literature, we carry most of our arguments in the geometric language of \emph{quadratic lattices}, see Section \ref{Sec:2} for definitions and Theorem \ref{Th:MainConditions} for the corresponding main result.
 However, some of our proofs do use the assumption that $Q$ is a quadratic form (i.e., a free lattice) and it is not clear how to circumvent it to get proofs for non-free lattices.
 In a similar way, techniques from \cite{CKR} or \cite{KTZ} do not extend in a straightforward way to non-free lattices.